-In the current material, a new avionics paradigm of multirotor aircraft is presented and later developed in prototype.
-Most models of the series are based on the H-airframe structure raising novel features and benefits to the introduced aircraft.
+In the current material, most models of the series are based on the H-airframe structure raising novel features and benefits to the introduced aircraft.
 Further, a breakthrough approach of the compound multirotor helicopter is discussed and four such models of the XZ-series are described.

 The current paper aims at disclosing the benefits of the XZ-series helicopter models over the classical multi-rotors.
 Also, here, the reader will find analysis of the dynamical characteristics of the XZ-series airframes yielding increased mechanical rigidity, efficiency and maneuverability.

 Keywords: Unmanned multi-rotor helicopter, Multi-rotor helicopter airframe, Compound helicopter

 The importance of multi-rotor aircraft has increased enormously in the recent years and the need for innovations is getting more and more pressing.
 The presented XZ-series of unmanned multirotor aircraft was developed in the last nine years and includes quite a few models from multirotor helicopters through compound helicopters to vertical takeoff and landing fixed wing aerial vehicles.
 The current material examines the helicopter models of the XZ-series.
 The aircraft models will be covered in another publication.

 The current paper takes observation of currently existing aircraft models of the XZ-series.
 Novel models' features are described.